CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Evaluation

-GCN \cite{kipf2017semisupervised} is a traditional method, and we fed a semantic graph into GCN to represent the input data.
+GCN\cite{kipf2017semisupervised} is a traditional method, and we fed a semantic graph into GCN to represent the input data.
+DMVST-Net \cite{yao2018deep} is a deep learning framework proposed for taxi demand prediction, which leverages multi-view information.
+DMVST-Net comprises three distinct views: the temporal view, the spatial view, and the semantic view, which are modeled using LSTM, CNN, and graph embedding, respectively.
 Node2Vec\cite{10.1145/2939672.2939754} is an unsupervised node embedding method that learns continuous feature representations for nodes.
-We employ Node2Vec to obtain node representations from each region graph, and then train an MLP model to predict taxi demand based on the obtained node representations.
+We employ Node2Vec to obtain node representations from each region graph and then train an MLP model to predict taxi demand based on the obtained node representations.
 STGAE\cite{9583812} employs Graph Auto-Encoder to extract low-dimensional latent representations from spatio-temporal graphs by minimizing the graph reconstruction loss.
+MSNE\cite{fu2019efficient} is a multi-view based node embedding method that incorporates an inter-region autocorrelation layer to capture inter-region similarities.